ModbusScope/ModbusScope/docs/pages/configuration.md

 * `f32b`: 32-bit float (IEEE 754)

 The endianness of 32-bit registers can be configured per connection with the `32-bit little endian` setting in the connection settings dialog.
+The register type is ignored for coils and discrete inputs.

 ### Expressions